Richa Chadha: Early life and education

-Chadha was born on 18 December 1986 in Amritsar, Punjab, India into a Hindu family to a Punjabi father and a Bihari mother.
-She was educated at Sardar Patel Vidyalaya and then at the St. Stephen's College in New Delhi.
-Her father owns a management firm and her mother, Kusum Lata Chadha, is a professor of political science at PGDAV College of Delhi University, who has authored two books and also works with Gandhi Smriti.
+Chadha was born in Amritsar, Punjab, to a Punjabi father and a Bihari mother.
+She was educated at Sardar Patel Vidyalaya, Delhi, and thereafter at St. Stephen's College, Delhi.

+Chadha's father, Somesh Chadha, owns a management firm, and her mother, Kusum Lata Chadha, is a professor of political science at PGDAV College of Delhi University who has authored two books and also works with Gandhi Smriti.